 3. Marketing integration to the MAX

 WordPress has been around for a long time, and a ton of websites use WordPress.
 When marketing platforms such as HubSpot, Raven Tools, Marketo, and ExactTarget created their platforms, adding WordPress integration was a top priority.
-Likewise there is an almost infinite supply of plugins and widget to help you maximize on site optimization.
+Likewise, there is an almost infinite supply of plugins and widget to help you maximize on-site optimization.
 Integration just got a boost as well.
 With tools like Zapier, you can create an almost endless chain of integrations between WordPress and the tools that you use.

 4. Easy to use, Easy to train

 WordPress is super easy to use and is incredibly well documented.
-If you’re running a large company with tons of content editors and marketing executives, it’s easy to setup a consistent workflow so that you can keep your team on track.
+If you’re running a large company with tons of content editors and marketing executives, it’s easy to set up a consistent workflow so that you can keep your team on track.
 With integrated automation, editors can be made aware of new content that needs to be reviewed before being published.
-You can also give users a fine grained level of access to adding, managing, and publishing content via the built in user roles of WordPress.
+You can also give users a fine-grained level of access to adding, managing, and publishing content via the built-in user roles of WordPress.

 5. Dynamic is the name of the game

 WordPress takes away the need for understanding complex HTML templates, and lets you focus on what’s important – creating new content easily.
 Need a site that is dynamic and tailored to several different user demographics?
 With tools like evergage you can easily create content that is tailored to each one of your customers.

 6. Open Source, License Fee Free

 WordPress is an open source platform and carries a price tag of free.
 This means you do not need to allocate a budget toward your platform, which frees up money that can be better spent on high ROI strategies.